wendaobao/thomeflocker_frontend/navigation/share_and_care/recipes/home.md

 ---
 layout: post
 title: The Hungry Games - home page
-description: Dive into the world of scrumptious foods and get to cooking today!
+description: Welcome to the Hungry Games!
+Explore our interactive "fridge," chat with others about food, and more!
 permalink: share_and_care/hungry_games
 comments: true
 ---